eduardodias/GI_Minor_2020/py2_Traffic/README.md

 Information about traffic on the Dutch highways is available at the [National Data Warehouse for Traffic Information (NDW)](https://www.ndw.nu/en/).
 This data is not collected through users that use a certain app or that installed a certain sensor on their vehicle, but works the other way around.
 NDW data is foremost obtained through external sensors like cameras, rubber tubes or loop detectors.
 Like the data sources above also NDW is not fully open data.

-They do offer a very useful open data tool with which you can generate an excel sheet with the number of vehicles for certain period.
+They do offer a very useful open data tool with which you can generate an excel sheet with the number of vehicles for a certain period.

 https://dexter.ndwcloud.nu/opendata